Friday, February 21, 2025

 Competitive Recent Core i7 or Ryzen 7 4070 RTX (140W)

-GPU Benchmarks (Laptop) : Call of Duty
+Laptop Benchmarks : Call of Duty

 It should be pretty clear by now that GPU is the single most important factor for Call of Duty and this is even more true on laptops where you don’t have many choices for CPUs.
 Thus when you shop for a laptop for call of duty you ONLY have to look at the GPU.